Keyuan125/Class-Registration-Platform/ProjectDescription.md

 ### Basic Functions
 ~~Our website will allow students to search, register, and drop classes; allow administrators to perform any tasks(including delete a course, overwrite registration, etc)~~
-- Allow students and administrators to log in to our registration platform
+- Allow students and administrators to log in to our registration platform, and change password
-- Students will be able to search, register, and drop classes
+- Students will be able to search for courses with keyword search.
+Our project will allow students to search for courses by entering any information related to courses, including but not limited to CRN, Subject, Name, and Description
+- Students can easily enroll/drop any courses within our platform
-- Administrators are able to perform any tasks(including delete a course, overwrite registration, etc).
+- Administrators are able to perform any tasks, such as deleting a course, overwrite registration, update course information, etc.
 ### Creative Component

 We plan to add multiple components to our system to help students make decisions while browsing courses.